Created by: Lawrenz Lano

 Accuracy: Alex has the uncanny ability to hit a target with precision even if he does not look at it.
 By simply concentrating on the result of an action, his abnormal nervous connections take over the vectorial calculations and determine the path necessary to reach the target.
 Even if Alex throws an object seemingly off-target, the object will still reach it.

 Agility: Alex must concentrate on the results rather than the actions themselves and when he does, his system takes over, and he can perform the most complex of motions.

 Weaknesses: Alex must constantly be aware of every action he performs.
 If his awareness wanders, his nervous system will return to normal and Alex will be unable to move due to its chaotic motor functions.

-Ricochet also carries a couple of Indian rubber balls.
+Paraphernalia: Ricochet carries a couple of Indian rubber balls.
 He uses these dense and highly elastic rubber balls as projectiles.
 They can cause painful welts without being deadly weapons.
 He also carries a couple of saw blades for lethal encounters.